Bojonggede: History

 Bojonggede District was established on 5 May 1981 from former parts of Depok District (formerly within Bogor Regency, but with another part now having become Depok city).

-Kelurahan dan Desa (Urban town and Rural Villages)
+Town and villages (Kelurahan and Desa)

-The district of Bojonggede is divided into the urban town (kelurahan) of Pabuaran and eight "rural" villages (desa), listed below with their areas and their populations as at mid 2023, together with their postcodes.
+The district of Bojonggede is divided into the urban town (kelurahan) of Pabuaran and eight "rural" villages (desa), listed below with their areas and their populations as at mid 2024, together with their postcodes.